-The system of internal control is a significant part of the framework and is designed to manage risk to a reasonable level.
+The system of internal control is a significant part of the Council's framework and is designed to enable it to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore provide only reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Council's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
+The system of internal control is based on an ongoing process designed to:

+- identify and prioritise the risks to the achievement of the Council's policies, aims and objectives: - to evaluate the likelihood of those risks being realised and, if so realised, their impact; and, - to manage the identified risks efficiently, effectively and economically.

-The governance framework has been in place at the Council for the year ended 31 March 2012 and up to the date of approval of the Statement of Accounts for 2011/12.
+The governance framework has been in place at the Council for the year ended 31 March 2013 and up to the date of approval of the Statement of Accounts for 2012/13.